Dental Emergency Washington DC

 - Issue with a crown or other restoration

-If you are bleeding from the mouth, in severe pain due to the injury, have loose or knocked out teeth, or have swelling, bulges, or knots on your mouth or gums, then you should call us for an emergency appointment.
+If you are bleeding from the mouth, in severe tooth pain due to the injury, have loose or knocked out teeth, or have swelling, bulges, or knots on your mouth or gums, then you should call us for an emergency appointment.
 If your teeth are sensitive to hot or cold then you may just have tooth decay and need it restored.
 You can also try rinsing the affected tooth with salt water.
 If left untreated then you may surely end up with a root canal treatment.

 Contact Your Emergency Dentist in Washington DC

 Our dental office is conveniently located in Washington DC in Lenfant Plaza with a major metro line servicing the blue, yellow, orange and green lines.
 If you are looking for tooth pain relief or a broken tooth fix then you can contact us at L’Enfant Dental Plaza by calling your dentist at 202-488-8300.
 You can also reach our emergency dental service for Washington DC using our online form here.

 Serving Downtown Washington DC, Capitol Hill, Southwest DC, Waterfront, Dupont Circle, Georgetown, Northeast DC, Pentagon City, Crystal City, Southeast DC, Arlington, Alexandria, Mclean, Montgomery County Maryland, and beyond but patients travel from all over the Northeast for our services.
 Located directly off the metro we are extremely convenient.